2022 California gubernatorial election

 The 2022 California gubernatorial election was held on November 8, 2022, to elect the governor of California, with the statewide top-two primary election taking place on June 7, 2022.
 Incumbent Democratic Party Governor Gavin Newsom was re-elected to a second term after surviving a recall election in 2021, during his first term.

 The elections featured universal mail-in ballots; in-person voting was also available.
 All statewide elected offices are currently held by Democrats.
 Newsom won 61.9% of the vote in both the 2018 gubernatorial election and the 2021 recall election.
 He received 55.9% of the top-two primary vote and faced Republican Party state senator Brian Dahle, who received 17.7% of the primary vote, in the general election.

-Newsom received 59.2% of the vote to Dahle's 40.8%, a smaller margin of victory than in 2018.
-Dahle flipped five counties that Newsom carried in 2018, namely Lake, Merced (although Merced voted to recall Newsom), Orange, San Bernardino, and San Joaquin.
+Newsom received 59.2% of the vote to Dahle's 40.8%, a smaller margin of victory than in 2018 and 2021 and the smallest since 2010.
+Dahle flipped five counties that Newsom carried in 2018: Lake, Merced (which had previously voted to recall Newsom in 2021), Orange, San Bernardino, and San Joaquin.
+Dahle also received 32% of the vote in Los Angeles County, the highest percentage received by a Republican in the state's most populous county since 2014.
+Additionally, Dahle managed to carry two congressional districts represented by Democrats: CA-09 and CA-47.
+This election marks the fourth consecutive California gubernatorial election in which a Democratic candidate won.